viky-ai/website/doc/tutorials/getting-started-part-2/index.md

 ### Create your first formulation

 Your first interpretation is created.
 Now click on it and select the **fr** tab.
-Type "12 avenue de Flandres 75019 Paris" in the text area, then click on **Add**.
+Type "12 avenue de Flandres 75019 Paris" in the text field, then click on **Add**.

 Keep the default options (_keep order_, _close_, _auto solution_) as is.
 We will come back to them later.